ClusterLabs/crmsh/python_hb_report/README.md

 #Descriptions
-This directory include hb_report all the codes(implement with python).
+This directory include hb_report all the codes(implements with python).
 There are three classed, one environment variable configure and one lib.
 The following documents explain these files.

 #Explainations
 ##master.py